srMarquinho/CV/README.md

 - Directly participated in the design, development, and delivery of new features and the maintenance and improvement of live applications.
 - Designed dynamic web applications and websites using Ruby on Rails, SQL, jQuery, Ajax, HTML, CSS, XML, and more.
 - Used Web Services and APIs for communication with other applications and components.
-- Managed customer relationship using Redmine.
+- Managed customer relationships using Redmine.

 *Skills:* JavaScript, Ruby, Ruby on Rails, Microservices, SQL, System Architecture, Web Development, Software Development, Back-End Web Development, Front-end Development, Web Applications, Web Services, Software Documentation, Subversion, Unix, jQuery, Communication, Linux, HTML, HTML5, Cascading Style Sheets (CSS).